diwako/diwako_cbrn/README.md

 Array of facewear/goggles which are to be considered gasmasks.
 Default: Array of all Vanilla CBRN suits

-### cbrn_threatMeteritem
+### cbrn_threatMeterItem

-String of itemname that should be considered as Threatmeter item.\
+String of itemname that should be considered as threatmeter item.\
 Default: "ACE_microDAGR"

 ### cbrn_maxOxygenTime